locoframework/loco-rails/README.md

 |
 |--- Loco-Rails (back-end part)
 |       |
-|       |--- Loco-Rails-Core (logical structure for JS / can be used separately with Loco-JS)
+|       |--- Loco-Rails-Core (logical structure for JS / can be used separately with Loco-JS-Core)
 |
-|--- Loco-JS (front-end part / can be used separately)
+|--- Loco-JS (front-end part)
         |
+        |--- Loco-JS-Core (logical structure for JS / can be used separately)
+        |
         |--- Loco-JS-Model (model part / can be used separately)
         |
-        |--- other parts of Loco-JS
+        |--- other built-in parts of Loco-JS

+        Loco-JS-UI - connects models with UI elements (a separate library)
 ```

-Following sections contain more detailed description of its internals and API.
+The following sections contain a more detailed description of its internals and API.

 # ⛑ But how is Loco supposed to help?